East Africa Tourism Guide

 Explore East Africa

 East Africa is one of the most endowed regions on the planet earth.
 From savanna national parks featuring great wildlife spectacles to thick tropical rain forests that habour native African apes, there is a lot of biodiversity in East Africa.
-At East Africa Journeys we invite you for an amazing exploration throughout the East African region.
+At East Tourism Guide we invite you for an amazing exploration throughout the East African region.
 On this website find exclusive information and advice about the best places to visit, things to see and do, travel and stay in the various countries within the East African region.
-You will also find a good selection of safaris and tours featuring the best highlights of East Africa.
+You will also find a good selection of safaris in Uganda, Rwanda, Kenya, and Tanzania featuring the best highlights of East Africa.

 Things to Do